spothero/BarcodeHero-iOS/README.md

 ## Communication

-For all bugs, feature requests, and communication, please open an issue for the time being.
+For all bug reports, feature requests, and general communication, please open an issue to get in contact with us.